worldbank/rissk/FEATURES_SCORES.md

 **Score**

 Type 1 Score.
-Anomalies in `f__answer_hour_set` across all events are detected using [ECOD](https://arxiv.org/pdf/2201.00382.pdf), an efficient, non-parametric algorithm that leverages cumulative distribution functions.
-The contamination level is determined automatically by default, but it can also be [set manually](README.md#Advanced-Use) if required.
+Anomalies in `f__answer_hour_set` are detected using [ECOD](https://arxiv.org/pdf/2201.00382.pdf), an efficient, non-parametric algorithm that leverages cumulative distribution functions.
+The default contamination level is set to 0.1.
+If required, it can also be [set manually](README.md#adjusting-contamination-level) or be [determined automatically](README.md#automatically-determining-contamination-level) by the system.
+Anomalies are detected on the item level across all observations.

 `s__answer_time_set` represents the proportion of anomalies within a given interview.
 Its values range from 0 (indicating the entire interview was conducted during typical hours) to 1 (indicating the entire interview took place during atypical hours).
 It's worth noting that this score treats every day identically, without differentiating based on the specific date or day of the week.

-## answer_changed

-This feature highlights interviews with an atypical number of modifications to question responses.

-**Feature**

-`f__answer_changed` is derived from all active interviewing events of type `AnswerSet` in the paradata.
-It enumerates how often the response to an item has been altered.
-Changes are quantified in the following manner:

-- For single-answer questions, the answer value is compared with prior answer values for the item (if it exists).
-The event is counted if there's a discrepancy.
-- For questions of type `MultyOptionsQuestion` and `TextListQuestion`, events are counted if the set of answers no longer contains any elements from the previous set of answers.
-This can occur if an answer option has been unselected or removed, or if the text of a list item has been removed.
-- For multi-answer questions with Yes/No mode, both sets of Yes and No answers are evaluated and events counted if an answer option has been removed or changed from Yes to No or vice versa.

-**Score**

-Type 1 Score.
-Anomalies within `f__answer_changed` are detected using [ECOD](https://arxiv.org/pdf/2201.00382.pdf), an efficient, non-parametric algorithm that leverages cumulative distribution functions.
-The contamination level is determined automatically by default, but it can also be [set manually](README.md#Advanced-Use) if required. <!-- is below correct?, no, checkeing for anomalis without roster level, but aggregating on ratio of items with anomalies --> Anomalies are detected on the question level (`variable_name`) to reduce disaggregation.
-Each question is considered to have an anomaly if an anomaly was detected for the question on any `roster_level`.

-`s__answer_changed` is the share of questions answered <!--answers or question?? --> with anomalies in `f__answer_changed` per interview.
-The value ranges from 0 (no anomalies) to 1 (hypothetical, only anomalies).
-An anomaly is an unusual high (or low) frequency of changes to the answer of a question.
-E.g., if it is commonplace for a member list question to be changed 0-2 times, these changes won't be classified as anomalies.
-However, the question may be deemed anomalous if it has been changed 5 times.

 ## answer_removed

-This feature captures atypical frequencies of answer removals.
+This feature identifies atypical frequencies of answer removals.

 **Feature**